CaseyLoftus/cse15l-lab-reports/LabReportWeek5.md

 ./technical/911report
 ```
 * This command can also be used to find files with size under a certain amount.
+* In a file system where size varies greatly, and the size specifies the purpose of a file, this could be helpful for viewing files of a certain type or use.

 ```
 find ./technical -size +0k -size -1k